ivanloginov/object_detection/README.md

-## Object Detection for Raspberry Pi 4
+## Object Detection with Raspberry Pi 4

 Making use of TensorFlow Lite library to detect objects with Raspberry 8MP camera.